pozgo/docker-gitlab-ce/README.md

 Options added so far:
 - Backup Time (crontab based)
+- Puppet Pre-Receive hook with puppet-lint syntax check.
+Set to false by default.
+If selected needed packages will be installed on run stage after gitlab is reconfigured and running.
   `*see environmental variables*`

 *If you have an idea what should be added please let us know*